-A wild and untamed beach, a fragile balance between the Rhône and the Mediterranean.
+At the edge of the Camargue, a wild and open beach, a fragile balance between the Rhône and the Mediterranean.

 Piémanson Beach is a long, slender ribbon of fine sand, separating the sea from the lagoons where flamingos and migratory birds thrive.
 Shaped by the constant clash between the land and the waters of the river and the sea, this narrow strip of dunes is a fragile place — a temporary truce between the earth and the waves.